DenGames1211/bcscCardano/README.md

 # bcscCardano

+#### dApp Web Bet & Auction
+Per poter deployare una transazione sulla testnet, come prima cosa generiamo i file plutus associati ai singoli validator: aiken blueprint convert > bet.plutus.json aiken blueprint convert > auction.plutus.json

 ### TraceTool

-First things first, starting from a .aiken validator we need to generate its associated .plutus file, so that fees may be estimated: aiken blueprint convert > bet.plutus
+First things first, starting from a .aiken validator we need to generate its associated .plutus file, so that fees may be estimated: aiken blueprint convert > bet.plutus.json

 Then, what the trace-tool does is generate a payment verification and signing key: